This is a comment.

 label objects, like all Tychos objects can be removed from the scenario world scope.
 Once this done, you will not be able to reference the object as it will be removed from your scenario's collection of viewable objects.

-You can rotate a label as shown above:
+You can rotate a label as shown below:

 label3.rotate(pi/4)